detain/myadmin-client-vue/README.md

 * [ ] fix all linter issues
 * [ ] api finalized
 * [ ] check out vue-query t see if we should be using it
+* [ ] check out vue-use t see if we should be using it
 * [ ] utilize the form validation stuff
 * [ ] incorporate typescript